eduvpn/documentation/SECURITY.md

 **NOTE** in order to support `ECDSA` on CentOS 7 and Debian 9 you need to run vpn-user-portal >= 2.3.4 and vpn-server-node >= 2.2.4 on your server.

-**NOTE** as of today (2020-09-06) the Let's Connect! and eduVPN client for Windows only support RSA.
-In addition, Windows clients >= 1.0.28 will use TLSv1.3 when the server supports it, but won't be able to connect due to a bug in the client.
-We hope to fix this in version 1.0.30 of the Windows app.